 It was not the magical first Christmas we’d imagined, yet something about being in kindred company at a children’s hospital on Christmas both humbled us and made us feel extremely grateful.

 By the morning we were back in the ER, admitted again.
 Thankfully, by two days post-Christmas, she was well enough to be visited by my immediate family.
-My overseas brother was able to hold his first niece.
-My other brother was christened an uncle with a shirt full of baby puke.
+My overseas brother was able to hold his first niece, christened an uncle with a shirt full of baby puke.
 And the next day we were home.

 It was not the magical first Christmas we’d imagined, yet something about being in kindred company at a children’s hospital on Christmas both humbled us and made us feel extremely grateful.
 Our daughter was certainly not the sickest kid in their care.
 Our family and friends were nearby to support us.
 We had health insurance and a top-notch hospital.
 And though it was tough to see it when we were in it, we were actually very lucky.